yeqin1992/numerical-mooc/README.md

+small change#
+BIG CHANGE
-#Practical Numerical Methods with Python
+Practical Numerical Methods with Python

 This project started in 2014 as a multi-campus, connected course (plus MOOC) on numerical methods for science and engineering.